-- 16. Regarding Relaying (Forwarding) of Electronic Communications17: - All communications required by the RAA and ICANN Consensus Policies must be forwarded - For all other electronic communications, P/P service providers may elect one of the following two options: - i.
-Option #1: Forward all electronic requests received (including those received via emails and via web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications, or - ii.
-Option #2: Forward all electronic requests received (including those received via emails and web forms) from law enforcement authorities and third parties containing allegations of domain name abuse (i.e. illegal activity) - In all cases, P/P service providers must publish and maintain a mechanism (e.g. designated email point of contact) for Requesters to contact to follow up on or escalate their original requests. - 17.
-Regarding Further Provider Actions When There Is A Persistent Delivery Failure of Electronic Communications18
+- 16. Regarding Relaying of Electronic Communications: - All communications required by the RAA and ICANN Consensus Policies must be Relayed. - For all other electronic communications, P/P service providers may elect one of the following two options: - Option #1: Relay all electronic requests received (including those received via emails and via web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications, or

-16 With the specific exception of Disclosure requests from intellectual property rights holders (see Recommendation #19 below), the WG discussed but did not finalize the minimum elements that should be included in such a form in relation to other requests and reports.
+&lt;sup>23 With the specific exception of Disclosure requests from intellectual property rights holders (see Recommendation #19 below), the WG discussed but did not finalize the minimum elements that should be included in such a form in relation to other requests and reports.
 The WG notes that this recommendation is not intended to prescribe the method by which a provider should make this form available (e.g. through a web-based form) as providers should have the ability to determine the most appropriate method for doing so.

-17 The WG agrees that emails and web forms would be considered "electronic communications" whereas humanoperated faxes would not.
+The WG agrees that emails and web forms would be considered "electronic communications" whereas humanoperated faxes would not.
 The WG recommends that implementation of the concept of "electronic communications" be sufficiently flexible to accommodate future technological developments.